Teradata/jupyter-demos/README.md

 [Python Version](./UseCases/Telco_Complaints_Analysis_InVantage/Telco_Complaints_Analysis_Ivsm.ipynb)

 #### ServiceNow Multipath Pattern Analysis
-Use Vantage's nPath® functionality to unlock critical insights from a case history.<br>
+Use Teradata's nPath® functionality to unlock critical insights from a case history.<br>
 [Python Version](./UseCases/ServiceNow_Multipath_PatternAnalysis/ServiceNow_Multipath_PatternAnalysis_Python.ipynb)

-#### Use Parallel CPU Inferencing of HuggingFace Models in Vantage to build a model
+#### Use Parallel CPU Inferencing of HuggingFace Models in Teradata to build a model
 Select a HuggingFace Model, Load it into the database, then use Parallel Inferencing in-Db to create model files and embeddings tables for use in other demos.<br>
 [Python Version](./UseCases/Improving_Customer_Satisfaction_Travel_Insights/Initialization_and_Model_Load_Travel_Insights.ipynb)